LoganJFisher/TeXSend/README.md

 > * The compiling is performed entirely locally - the content of emails is not transmitted to any server by this userscript.

 > [!WARNING]
-> * This does not currently support Gmail split views.
+> * Gmail split views do not currently have TeX buttons, but can be toggled via the extension menu or the shortcut.

 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
 <!-----------------------------------------------------------------------------INSTALLATION GUIDE----------------------------------------------------------------------------->